AnyLog-co/documentation/adding data.md

 # Adding Data to Nodes in the Network

 AnyLog hosts the data on nodes in the network that are configured as Operators (Operators nodes are sometimes called Contractors).
 Any connected node can host data.
- The methods to deliver data to Operator nodes in the network is described in the this document.
+There are 2 methods to deliver data to Operators in the network:
+Using a REST API - the client is not necessarily a member of the network, data is delivered using the PUT command.
+Using a WATCH directory - the client installed the AnyLog agent software and is a member of the network.
+Adding data is by placing the data in the WATCH directory.

 ## Data transfer to Operator with REST API

 In this method, data is being transferred to a particular node in the network using a REST API.
 Depending on the configuration, the receiving node can operate as an Operator and host the data,
 or operate as a Publisher and transfers the data to Operator nodes that will host the data.

 In both cases, the receiving node serves as a REST server waiting for incoming messages with data.

 #### On the Receiving Node (an AnyLog node):
 Configure the node to operate as a REST server using the following command on the AnyLog command prompt:

 <pre>
 run rest server [ip] [port] [timeout]